nihole/md2docx/README.md

 If we want to take full advantage of GIT we have to use something else instead of Word.
 I think __MarkDown__ is a good choice.
 It is powerful enough and allows us to use GIT (for example, GitHub) to manage all changes.

-Now, if we have all the documentation created in MarkDown, we can __convert them to Word__ with corporate styles and requirements.
+Now, if we have all the documentation created in MarkDown, we can think about their __automatic conversion to Word__ with all necessary corporate styles and requirements.

 ## Possible or not?